 4x4 Vehicle Terminology:

 Street Tires: These are normal automobile tires.
 They are designed for pavement only.
-Their rubber is thin, equivalent to 4-ply tread with 1-ply sidewalls.
+Their rubber is thin, more stiff, and equivalent to 4-ply tread with 1-ply sidewalls.

 High Clearance: Any factory stock full or mid-size 4x4 pickup or SUV.
 Lifted 4x4s have extra high clearance to accomodate taller tires.
 Running boards, step bars, and plastic bumpers can get ripped off when going over rough sections.
 Vehicles like a Subaru Forester can be considered Medium Clearance and is acceptable on main Parashant roads so long as they have off-pavement tires.